tomasbjerre/bitbucket-cloud-java-rest-api/README.md

 REST API generated from the `swagger.json` spec at https://api.bitbucket.org/swagger.json

+You may want to use [App Passwords](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) for authentication.

-**Note:** `swagger.json` is committed in the repo!
-Because I needed some minor adjustments to get code generation working.
+**Note:** `swagger.yml` is committed in the repo!
+Because some adjustments were needed to get code generation working.
 See commit log.

 **Note:** JAX-RS is just an API!
 You will need an implementation to create a client.
 Example [here](https://github.com/tomasbjerre/violation-comments-to-bitbucket-cloud-lib).
 See: https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services